4 min read

 In my early years of college, I invested $3,000 into three individual stocks.
 Each day I would check the prices of each stock, sometimes several times per day.

 On up days, I was thrilled.
 On down days, disappointed.

 At the time, I thought I was being a prudent investor by keeping a close eye on my tiny investment portfolio.
 What I failed to realize was that I didn’t have nearly enough money invested for any gains to make a material difference in my financial life.

 For example, suppose my collection of stocks increased in price by 7% over the course of the year.
-That would be an increase of ($3,000 * .07) $210.
-If I wanted to lock in those gains, I would have to pay the $7 trading fee to sell each individual stock, which would drop my total gain down to $189.
+That would be a gain of $210.
+If I sold each individual stock, I’d have to pay a $7 trading fee.
+My total gain would be a measly $189.